alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

 > **Note:** You may also see this called "Railway Oriented Programming (ROP)", "bypassing", "error propagation", or "fail-fast".

-In F#, this approach is more idiomatic.
-In C#, I use it selectively: mainly when several operations can fail and I want expected failures visible in the return type.
-For isolated parsing or validation code, `Try*` APIs or exceptions handled once at the application boundary are often clearer.
+> **Note 2:** In F#, this approach is more idiomatic.
+For isolated parsing or validation code, `Try*` APIs or exceptions handled once at the application boundary are often clearer, and this post isn't intended to imply you should use `Result` everywhere in C#.
+This implementation is a bit simplistic and awkward, but is used as a pedagogical tool to help procedural programmers (like myself) understand the mechanics.

 ### The problem: explicit vs. implicit